Macquarie triple junction: Pacific plate and Antarctic plate boundary

-Indo-Australian Plate and Pacific Plate boundary
+Australian plate and Pacific plate boundary

+The Australian plate (previous to 3 million years ago the Indo-Australian plate) and Pacific plate boundary is the most complex boundary of the Macquarie triple junction region, due to the unique collision of the two plates creating two convergent boundaries separated by a transform boundary.
+There is increasing evidence that the last 6.4 million years of this evolution at the triple junction has been associated with the creation of a separate microplate, the Macquarie plate.
+The assumption in models of this microplate's existence not only allows a much better fit to historic data relevant to the triple junction, it fits with more recent data for what was an understudied area at the time this triple junction's evolution was first studied.

-The Indo-Australian Plate and Pacific Plate boundary is the most complex boundary of the Macquarie Triple Junction region, due to the unique collision of the two plates creating two convergent boundaries separated by a transform boundary.
-The Puysegur Trench, which includes the Fjord Trench, is the southern region of the boundary closest to the Macquarie Triple Junction.
-The Puysegur Trench formed as the Indo-Australian Plate subducted beneath the Pacific plate.
-The Puysegur Trench ranges approximately 800 kilometers in length, from the most southern tip of the New Zealand Islands to the Macquarie Triple Junction.
+The Puysegur Trench, which includes the Fjord Trench, is the southern region of the boundary closest to the Macquarie triple junction.
+The Puysegur Trench formed as the Australian plate subducted beneath the Pacific plate.
+The Puysegur Trench ranges approximately 800 kilometers in length, from the most southern tip of the New Zealand Islands to the Macquarie triple junction.
 The Puysegur Trench makes contact with the Macquarie Fault Zone, which is associated with the Alpine Fault.
 The Alpine Fault is the right-lateral transform fault boundary separating the Puysegur Trench and the northern Kermadec Trench.
 The Alpine Fault runs through the majority of the southern island of New Zealand and is associated with New Zealand's frequent and intense earthquake history.
-The last major region of the Indo-Australian Plate and Pacific Plate Boundary is the Kermadec-Tonga subduction zone at which the Pacific Plate is subducted beneath the Indo-Australian Plate, in opposition of the Puysegur Trench.
+The last major region of the Australian–Pacific plate boundary is the Kermadec–Tonga subduction zone at which the Pacific plate is subducted beneath the Australian plate, in opposition of the Puysegur Trench.
 This convergent boundary has a rate of subduction of approximately 5.5-7.4 cm/yr.